SAP/abap-to-json/docs/advanced.md

 ```

 # Deserialization of an untyped (unknown) JSON object
-If you need to deserialize a JSON object with an unknown structure, or you do not have a passing data type on the ABAP side, or the data type of the resulting object may vary, you can generate an ABAP object on the fly, using the corresponding GENERATE method.
+Suppose you need to deserialize a JSON object with an unknown structure, or you do not have a passing data type on the ABAP side, or the data type of the resulting object may vary.
+In that case, you can generate an ABAP object on the fly, using the corresponding GENERATE method.
 The method has some limitations compared to standard deserialization:

 * All fields are generated as a reference (even elementary types)
 * you can not control how deserialized arrays or timestamps